 audacity podcast software

-Audacity is an open-source digital audio editor and recording application software that is free.
+Audacity is an open-source digital audio editor and recording free application software.
 The software is available for Linux, Windows, macOS, and other operating systems.
 You can download it for free and use it for podcasting.

 Key features